henryljgwu/henryljgwu.github.io/_includes/_about.md

 5. **Open to Discussion**: I’d be more than happy to discuss my research interests further and would love to connect over coffee.

 # Let's Connect Over Coffee
-If you have some time, I'd love to meet for a coffee chat to explore potential research collaborations and discuss how we might work together.
+If more information is needed, I'd love to meet for a coffee chat to explore potential research collaborations and discuss how we might work together.
 I'm flexible with scheduling and happy to travel to meet you.

  <br>